Gillette Venus ComfortGlide Razor Blades Refill, White Tea, 6 ct

 The term herbal tea refers to drinks not made from Camellia sinensis.
 They are the infusions of fruit, leaves, or other plant parts, such as steeps of rosehip, chamomile, or rooibos.
 These may be called tisanes or herbal infusions to prevent confusion with tea made from the tea plant.

+Venus has a weak magnetosphere, lacking an internal dynamo it is induced by the solar wind and the atmosphere interacting.
 Internally, Venus has a core, mantle, and crust.
-Venus lacks an internal dynamo, and its weakly induced magnetosphere is caused by atmospheric interactions with the solar wind.
 Internal heat escapes through active volcanism, resulting in resurfacing instead of plate tectonics.
-Venus is one of two planets in the Solar System, the other being Mercury, that have no moons.
-Conditions perhaps favourable for life on Venus have been identified at its cloud layers.
 Venus may have had liquid surface water early in its history with a habitable environment, before a runaway greenhouse effect evaporated any water and turned Venus into its present state.
+Currently conditions at the cloud layer of Venus have been identified as perhaps favourable for life on Venus, which has spurred new research and missions to Venus.

 According to surveys in Europe and the United States, white is the color most often associated with perfection, the good, honesty, cleanliness, the beginning, the new, neutrality, and exactitude.
 White is an important color for almost all world religions.
 The pope, the head of the Roman Catholic Church, has worn white since 1566, as a symbol of purity and sacrifice.
 In Islam, and in the Shinto religion of Japan, it is worn by pilgrims.
 In Western cultures and in Japan, white is the most common color for wedding dresses, symbolizing purity and virginity.
 In many Asian cultures, white is also the color of mourning.